Public health priority: Urgent. MERS coronavirus is a scheduled disease under NSW Public Health Act 2010 with

 Routine tests for acute pneumonia/pneumonitis should be performed where indicated, including bacterial cultures, acute and convalescent serology, urinary antigen testing and tests for respiratory viruses, according to local protocols.

 Serology, if available, may be useful in cases where MERS-CoV is strongly suspected but non-confirmed with nucleic acid testing (NAT), but requires paired acute and convalescent sera – seek expert clinical microbiology advice.
 Serology is also useful to estimate secondary infection rates in asymptomatic cases following exposure to MERS-CoV.

-Refer to Appendix 3 for additional MERS-CoV laboratory testing information.
+Appendix 3 for additional MERS-CoV laboratory testing information.

 On the same day as notification of a suspected, probable or confirmed case, begin follow up investigation and notify the Communicable Diseases Branch, Health Protection NSW.